"Are you ready for Black Friday?"

 My kids fondly remember the year we didn't spend money on gifts but took a trip to Mendocino, on California's north coast, instead.
 They never forget the ice cream shop on Main Street that opened on Christmas morning and gave free scoops to all who stopped by.

-They remember aunts and uncles and cousins we may not see often but with whom we've had happy times.
+They remember aunts and uncles and cousins we may not often see but with whom we've had happy times.
 They remember (with laughter) the extremely bad jokes my father always told, and we all miss him now that he has passed away.
-They remember Christmas Eves when we slept amid blankets on the living room floor with the tree lights on all night.
+They remember Christmas Eves when we slept in piles of blankets on the living room floor with the tree lights on all night.
 We look at photo albums, those relics of the 20th century, and remember the way we were.

 What would happen if we focused less on what comes from a store and more on all the sights, sounds, scents, and shared activities that we actually remember so fondly and in such detail?